Prediction Markets

 • Continuous Double Action (CDA): A Trading mechanism that matches buyers and sellers, sharing similarities with peer-to-peer trading.

-Leading platforms like Kalshi and Polymarket employ both, but have a key difference.
+Leading platforms like Kalshi and Polymarket employ both, but they differ in a key way.
 Kalshi is US-regulated and registered with the Commodities Futures Trading Commission (CFTC) as a Designated Contract Market (DCM).
-Polymarket is decentralized, utilizing blockchain technology and smart contracts to facilitate trades.
+Polymarket is decentralized, using blockchain technology and smart contracts to facilitate trades, and is rolling out access to U.S. users via a waitlist.

-In both places, users trade with real money, which differs from forecasting platforms such as Manifold and Metaculus, which focus mainly on accuracy.
+In both places, users trade with real money.
 Popular prediction markets, such as sports, politics, and economics, are very liquid, with trading ramping up whenever new information develops or as popular new contracts are unveiled.

 Types of Prediction Markets